Return a logical array which is true where the elements of x are prime numbers and false where they are not.

 values.
 A negative integer is prime if its positive counterpart is prime.

-This is equivalent to isprime (abs (x))
+This is equivalent to isprime (abs (x)).

-is complex, then primality is tested in the domain
+If class (x) is complex, then primality is tested in the domain

 of Gaussian integers (http://en.wikipedia.org/wiki/Gaussian_integer).